Localizing Multiple Radiation Sources Actively with a Particle Filter: Experimental setup

 \section{Experimental setup}

 The performance of both the localization and the control algorithms was tested via a comprehensive simulation study utilizing real-world experimental data \cite{gabrlik_automated_2021}.
-The region of interest captures an area of 277 m$^2$ and contains three static obstacles, whose areas range from 1 m$^2$ to 2.5 m$^2$.
+The region of interest captures an area of 277 m$^2$ and contains three static obstacles, whose areas range from 1 m$^2$ to 2.5 m$^2$ and were delimited utilizing a photogrammetric model.
+The obstacles in this scenario involved exclusively sparse vegetation and plastic drums, allowing them to avoid conflict with ignoring the attenuation.
 It is assumed that the survey can start in any vertex of the polygon $\mathcal{R}$.
-The ROI comprises three distinguishable radiation sources, of which two are cobalt-60 and one is cesium-137, the respective activities being 25 MBq, 3~MBq, and 80 MBq.
+The ROI comprises three distinguishable radiation sources, of which one is cesium-137 and two are cobalt-60, the respective activities calculated to the measurement date being 80~MBq, 25~MBq, and 3~MBq; hereafter, the point sources are specified as $S_1$, $S_2$, and $S_3$.
+Note that the radioactive material is sealed and unshielded.

 The area was decomposed to 29 cells, each having the dimension $\delta=3$ m (Fig.~\ref{fig:celldecomp}).
+The character of the study site, i.e., a flat grass field, enables simplifying the localization algorithm into two dimensions.
+We can reasonably assume that any uncontrolled point source lies on the terrain surface, which is known to be flat thanks to the available digital elevation model (DEM).

 The original data were acquired by an Orpheus-X4 UGV carrying a pair of $2^{\prime\prime} \times 2^{\prime\prime}$ thallium-doped sodium iodide (NaI(Tl)) detectors that executed the sampling at the period of 1 s.
-The self-localization was ensured by an accurate RTK-GNSS receiver.
-With respect to the applied platform's capabilities and limitations, the set of candidate actions was populated with 5 elements: $\mathbb{U}=\{ (0.6$ ms$^{-1}, 0$ s$^{-1}),\\ (0.5$ ms$^{-1}, \pm \pi/8$ s$^{-1}), (0.4$ ms$^{-1}, \pm \pi/4$ s$^{-1}) \}$.
+The self-localization was ensured by an accurate Real-time Kinematic Global Navigation Satellite System (RTK-GNSS) receiver.
+With respect to the applied platform's capabilities and limitations, the set of candidate actions was populated with 5 elements: $\mathbb{U}=\{ (0.6$ ms$^{-1}, 0$ s$^{-1}), (0.5$ ms$^{-1}, \pm \pi/8$ s$^{-1}), (0.4$ ms$^{-1}, \pm \pi/4$ s$^{-1}) \}$.
 The remaining relevant parameters are specified in Table~\ref{tab:parameters}.